-- Self Healing Cutting Mat: We use rotary cutters almost exculsively here at Closet Core to cut out patterns.
-It is definitely fine to pin and sew, but now that I’m used to cutting on a mat I’m not sure I could go back since it’s soooo much faster.
+- Self Healing Cutting Mat: We use rotary cutters almost exclusively here at Closet Core to cut out patterns.
+It is definitely fine to pin and cut with scissors, but now that I’m used to cutting on a mat I’m not sure I could go back.
 If you have room for this on your table, consider it a worthwhile investment.

 - Chaco Rolling Chalk pens: We have every kind of fabric marker out there but I find myself reaching for this kind most often.
 They make a very fine line, don’t catch on fabric and you can see them on almost everything (be careful using darker colours on very light fabric though – sometimes they don’t always wash out).

 - Tailor’s Chalk Pencil: This is another type of fabric marking tool.
 These are good for drawing precise lines, especially on things you want to mark and leave for a while, or will be handling a lot as chalk can rub off.
 You’ll have to try some different ones and see what you like!

 - Tape measure: This is undoubtedly the first tool you will need.
 It’s so important to get comfortable taking your measurements so you make sure you’re sewing the right size.
 It doesn’t have to be fancy.
 I like having inches and centimetres.
 I’m Canadian like that.

 - Thread snips: Keep these near your machine.
 And buy two.
 They’re cheap and somehow always across the room when you need them.

 - Dressmaker’s pins: We like these long ones with flat heads since they are easy to see and easy to pull out while you’re sewing.
 Glass head pins are also great, just avoid the tiny flat head metal pins.

 - Rotary cutter: This goes hand in hand with your cutting mat.
 We prefer the LDH brand, and always have extra blades on hand.
 The smaller ones are good for tight curves and small pieces, while the larger 45-60mm size is good for general cutting.